Variability as a better characterization of Shannon entropy: Continuous Distributions

 In the discrete case, the Shannon variability is always positive.
 In the continuous case, the Shannon variability can be negative.
 For example, consider a uniform distribution over a line:

 We have $H(\rho) = - \int_a^b \frac{1}{b-a} \log \frac{1}{b-a} dx = \log (b-a)$.
 If $0 < b-a < 1$ the Shannon variability will be negative.
 What does it mean to have a negative number of bits?

 When considering continuous distributions, we have to remember that the densities are given per unit.
 That is, $\rho(x)$ has dimensions $[\frac{1}{x}]$.
 The variability will be also given relative to the unit.
 For example, a uniform distribution over a unit interval will correspond to zero variability.
 A uniform distribution over a two unit interval will correspond to one bit, since we will need one bit to narrow the variability back to one unit.
 A distribution over half a unit interval will correspond to minus one bit, since we would need to ``lose'' one bit of information to widen the variability back to one unit.
-In other words, the variability is measured by the number of bits needed to identify an element up to one unit.
+In other words, the variability is measured by the number of bits needed to identify an element up to one unit, up to the resolution (i.e. the granularity) given by that unit.

 This means that infinitesimally narrow distributions, like delta functions, do not work well with the Shannon variability as they would give minus infinite entropy.
-If one wants entropy over continuous variables to be bounded, then one must work with continuous functions which have a very small but still finite support (i.e.~region where the function is non-zero), which is what we will assume.
+If one wants entropy over continuous variables to be bounded, then one must work with continuous functions which maybe have very small but still finite support (i.e.~region where the function is non-zero), which is what we will assume.

 This brings up a second problem: what happens if we change units?
 If we change the reference, we expect that the entropy will change accordingly.
 In fact we find

 In general, the Shannon variability over a continuous variable is not invariant under coordinate transformations.
 Under translations, the Jacobian $\left|\frac{\partial y}{\partial x}\right|$ is unitary, so the Shannon variability does not change.
 If we stretch or shrink, if we change scale, the Shannon variability changes to measure the variability at the new scale.
 If the change is non-linear, the variability over different ranges will be counted differently.